The Duac Gel contains clindamycin phosphate and benzoyl peroxide.

 The usual dose is applied once a day at night.
-In some cases it may take 4 to 6 weeks of treatment before you notice a total effect.
+In some cases, it may take 4 to 6 weeks of treatment before you notice a total effect.
 It should not be used continuously for more than 12 weeks.
-The length of your treatment will be told by the doctor.
+The doctor will tell the length of your treatment.

 How to apply Duac Gel

-- Apply a thin layer of gel on the affected areas using the fingertips.
-Apply a thin layer of gel on all areas of skin with acne , not just on individual lesions
+- Apply a thin layer of gel to the affected areas using the fingertips.
+Apply a thin layer of Gel on all areas of skin with acne, not just on individual lesions

-- For guidance, the recommended amount of gel to apply on the face is the amount that is applied to the tip of the finger (from the tip to the first phalanx)
+- For guidance, the recommended amount of gel to apply on the face is the amount that is used to the tip of the finger (from the information to the first phalanx)

-- For the chest and back the ideal amount is two and a half doses.
+- The ideal amount for the chest and back is two and a half doses.